 Policy 3231PStudent Records

-Student records shall be managed by the district records custodian in the following manner:
+The district records custodian will manage student records in the following manner:

 Type of Records

-Student records shall be divided into two categories: the cumulative folder and supplementary records.
+Student records will be divided into two categories: the cumulative folder and supplementary records.

-The cumulative folder may contain all information about a student which is collected and maintained on a routine basis, such as identifying information (name, birth date, sex, year in school, address, telephone number, parent’s name, ethnic classification, emergency information [parent’s place of employment, family doctor, babysitter, siblings]); attendance records including date of entry and withdrawal; grades and other student progress reports; results of tests of school achievement, aptitude, interests, hearing and vision; health and immunization status reports; records of school accomplishments and participation in school activities; verified reports of misconduct, including a record of disciplinary action taken; and such other information as shall enable staff to counsel with students and plan appropriate activities.
+- The Cumulative Folder – The cumulative folder may contain all information about a student that is collected and maintained on a routine basis, such as identifying information (name, birth date, sex, year in school, address, telephone number, parent’s name, ethnic classification, emergency information [including parent’s place of employment, family doctor, babysitter, siblings); attendance records including date of entry and withdrawal; grades and other student progress reports; results of tests of school achievement, aptitude, interests, hearing and vision; health and immunization status reports; records of school accomplishments and participation in school activities; verified reports of misconduct, including a record of disciplinary action taken; and such other information as will enable staff to counsel with students and plan appropriate activities.
 Identifying information may be limited if the student is a participant in the state Address Confidentiality Program.

-Supplementary records about a student may be collected and maintained in connection with special school concerns about the student, such as confidential health information or reports connected with assessment and placement of student who is formally identified as a “focus of concern;” reports from non-school persons and organizations such as physicians, psychologists and clinics, except for general screening purposes; reports pertaining to specific problems associated with the student; and current reports of psychological tests and progress reports related to a student’s disabling condition.
-All such reports included in records shall be dated and signed.
+- Supplementary Records – Supplementary records about a student may be collected and maintained in connection with special school concerns about the student, such as confidential health information or reports connected with assessment and placement of a student who is formally identified as a “focus of concern;” reports from non-school persons and organizations such as physicians, psychologists and clinics, except for general screening purposes; reports pertaining to specific problems associated with the student; and current reports of psychological tests and progress reports related to a student’s disabling condition.
+All such reports included in records will be dated and signed.

 Accessibility of Student Records

-Information contained in the cumulative folder and/or supplementary records shall be provided to persons and agencies as follows:
+Information contained in the cumulative folder and/or supplementary records will be provided to persons and agencies as follows:

 Parents of dependent children have the right to inspect the cumulative folder and/or supplementary records of their children.

-1. The parent shall be provided analysis and interpretation by qualified staff of all information in the cumulative folder and supplementary records.
-This action may be initiated by the parent or a staff member.
-The review shall occur within 5 school business days after a request is received unless a written explanation for the failure to do so is supplied by the custodian of records.
-In no case shall the review occur later than 45 days after the request is made.
+- Upon the request of the parent or staff member, a qualified staff member will provide the parent with analysis and interpretation of all information in the cumulative folder and supplementary records.
+The review will occur within 5 school business days after the district receives a request unless a written explanation for the failure to do so is supplied by the custodian of records.
+In no case will the review occur later than 45 days after the parent makes the request.

-2. Inspection and review shall be conducted during normal working hours, unless the custodian (teacher, counselor, nurse, psychologist, principal) consents to other arrangements.
-Custodians shall provide assistance in the interpretation and analysis of student records as needed.
+- Inspection and review will be conducted during normal working hours, unless the custodian (teacher, counselor, nurse, psychologist, principal) consents to other arrangements.
+Custodians will provide assistance in the interpretation and analysis of student records as needed.
 Although records must remain within district control, they may be copied or reproduced by or for the parent or eligible student at their own expense.

-Information from the cumulative folder shall be interpreted to the student upon his/her request.
-Information contained in supplementary records shall be interpreted to the student upon his/her request and with the consent of the parent.
+Upon the request of the student, a qualified staff member will interpret information from the cumulative folder to the student upon his/her request.
+Information contained in supplementary records will be interpreted to the student upon his/her request and with the consent of the parent.
 The adult student may inspect his/her cumulative folder and supplementary records.
 The right of access granted the parent or adult student includes the right to be provided a list of the types of student-related education records maintained by the school and the district.
-The parent and adult student shall have the right to inspect or to be informed of the content of any record containing personally identifiable information regarding more than one student, provided that the right to access shall apply only to that portion of the record or document which relates to the student.
+The parent and adult student will have the right to inspect or to be informed of the content of any record containing personally identifiable information regarding more than one student, provided that the right to access will apply only to that portion of the record or document which relates to the student.
 Upon graduation from high school, a student may request to receive a final transcript in addition to the diploma.

 The Family Educational Rights and Privacy Act (FERPA) affords parents and students over 18 years of age (“eligible students”) certain rights with respect to the student’s education records.
 They are:

-1. The right to inspect and review the student’s education records within 45 days of the day the District receives a request for access.
-Parents or eligible students should submit to the district records custodian a written request that identifies the record(s) they wish to inspect.
+- The right to inspect and review the student’s education records within 45 days of the day the District receives a request for access.
+Parents or eligible students should submit a written request to the district records custodian that identifies the record(s) they wish to inspect.
 The records custodian will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.

-2. The right to request the amendment of the student’s education records that the parent or eligible student believes are inaccurate or misleading.
+- The right to request amendments to the student’s education records that the parent or eligible student believes to be inaccurate or misleading.
 Parents or eligible students may ask the district to amend a record that they believe is inaccurate or misleading.
 They should write the school principal, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
 If the District decides not to amend the record as requested by the parent or eligible student, the District will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.

-C. Staff Staff or other school officials who have a legitimate, educational interest in a student shall have access to the cumulative folder and any supplementary records.
+Staff or other school officials who have a legitimate, educational interest in a student will have access to the cumulative folder and any supplementary records.

-D. Other Districts Other districts shall be provided with records upon official request from the district, unless the student has an outstanding fee or fine.
-In those instances the enrolling school shall be provided with the student’s academic, special placement, immunization history and discipline records within two school days, but the official transcript shall be withheld until the fee or fine is discharged.
-The enrolling school district shall be notified that the transcript is being withheld due to an outstanding fee or fine.
-At the time of transfer of the records, the parent or adult student may receive a copy of the records at his/her expense if requested and shall have an opportunity to challenge the contents of the records.
-Parents shall be advised through the Student Rights and Responsibilities Handbook that student records shall be released to another school where the student has enrolled or intends to enroll.
+Other districts will be provided with records upon official request from the district.
+At the time of transfer of the records, the parent or adult student may receive a copy of the records at his/her expense if requested and will have an opportunity to challenge the contents of the records.
+Parents will be advised through the Student Handbook that student records will be released to another school where the student has enrolled or intends to enroll.

-1. Directory information may be released publicly without consent upon the condition that the parent or adult student be notified annually of the school’s intention to release such information and be provided the opportunity to indicate that such information is not to be released without prior consent.
-Such information shall not be released for commercial reasons.
+- The district may release directory information publicly without consent upon the condition that the parent or adult student be notified annually of the school’s intention to release such information and be provided the opportunity to indicate that such information is not to be released without prior consent.
+The district will not release directory information for commercial reasons.
 Directory information is defined as the student’s name, photograph, address, telephone number, date and place of birth, dates of attendance, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, diplomas and awards received and the most recent previous school attended.
 The actual residential addresses of participants in the state Address Confidentiality Program will not be available for release as directory information.
 Social Security numbers, student identification numbers (with authentication factors such as a secret password or personal identification number) or other personally identifiable information is not considered directory information.

-7. In compliance with the federal Uninterrupted Scholars Act of 2013, information regarding students in foster care may be released without prior written consent of the parent or eligible student to agency caseworkers or other representatives of state or local child welfare agencies or tribal organizations who are legally responsible for the care and protection of the student, for purposes related to the student’s case plan.
+- In compliance with the federal Uninterrupted Scholar’s Act of 2013, information regarding students in foster care may be released without prior written consent of the parent or eligible student to agency caseworkers or other representatives of state or local child welfare agencies or tribal organizations who are legally responsible for the care and protection of the student, for purposes related to the student’s case plan.

-8. A high school student and/or parent/legal guardian may grant authority to the district permitting prospective employers to review the student’s transcript.
+- A high school adult student and/or parent/legal guardian may grant authority to the district permitting prospective employers to review the student’s transcript.

 Confidential Health Records

-At the time of inspection and review, the parent or adult student granted access to records may challenge the appropriateness and accuracy of any record directly related to the student and may demand correction or deletion.
-Custodians (teacher, counselor, nurse, psychologist) may honor such demands by correcting or deleting records which are misleading, violative of privacy or inaccurate, provided that the senior custodian (principal or department head) concurs.
+At the time of inspection and review, the parent or adult student granted access to records may request that information in the student’s records be amended.
+Custodians (teacher, counselor, nurse, psychologist) may honor such requests by correcting or deleting records which are misleading, violate privacy or are inaccurate, provided that the senior custodian (principal or department head) concurs.

-If the demanded correction or deletion is denied by the senior custodian, the parent or adult student may request an informal hearing before the superintendent, which hearing shall be held within 10 school days of the receipt of such request.
-During the hearing, the superintendent shall review the facts as presented by the parent or adult student and the custodian and decide whether or not to order the demanded correction or deletion.
-The superintendent shall send his/her written decision to the parent or adult student within 10 school days of the hearing.
+If the senior custodian denies the requested correction or deletion, the parent or adult student may request an informal hearing before the superintendent or designee, which will be held within 10 school days of the receipt of such request.
+During the hearing, the superintendent or designee will review the facts as presented by the parent or adult student and the custodian and decide whether or not to order the demanded correction or deletion.
+The superintendent or designee will send his/her written decision to the parent or adult student within 10 school days of the hearing.

-Parents or adult students challenging the appropriateness and accuracy of student records may insert a written explanation of their objections in such records.
+If the district still decides not to amend the records as a result of the hearing, the parent or adult student requesting amendment of the records may insert a written explanation of their objections in such records.

 Maintenance of Student Records

-The student’s principal, counselor or teacher shall be the custodian of the cumulative folder.
-The principal or the student’s counselor shall be the custodian of the supplementary records.
+The student’s principal, counselor or teacher will be the custodian of the cumulative folder.
+The principal or the student’s counselor will be the custodian of the supplementary records.
 Duplicate copies of all guidance case study reports and reports from non-school agencies contained in a student’s supplementary record may be maintained in the district office under the supervision of the superintendent.

-E. Delete or correct records upon approval of the senior custodian or upon order of the superintendent or the board; and
+- Delete or correct records upon approval of the senior custodian or upon order of the superintendent or designee; and

-Senior custodians may assume the duties of custodians and shall:
+Senior custodians may assume the duties of custodians and will:

-F. Establish records review schedules and procedures for their respective schools or departments in accordance with procedures governing records disposition (Psychological test scores shall be reviewed annually to determine their relevance to the continuing educational needs of the student.);
+- Establish records review schedules and procedures for their respective schools or departments in accordance with procedures governing records disposition (Psychological test scores will be reviewed annually to determine their relevance to the continuing educational needs of the student.);

-The district records custodian shall provide overall supervision of student records management and control and shall enforce the student records policy and the administrative procedures.
+The district records custodian will provide overall supervision of student records management and control and will enforce the student records policy and the administrative procedures.

 The district will use an array of methods to protect records, including passwords, physical controls (such as locked cabinets), technological controls (such as role-based access controls for electronic records) and administrative procedures.